About

 Hara Savvidou – Republic of Cyprus

-Dinos Toumazos – Australia
+Dinos Toumazos – Commonwealth of Australia

 Ambassadors

-Stella Axarlis AM – Australia
+Stella Axarlis AM – Commonwealth of Australia

-Jamie Doughney – Australia
+Jamie Doughney – Commonwealth of Australia

-Anna Galanopoulos – Australia
+Anna Galanopoulos – Commonwealth of Australia

-Moya Mills – Australia
+Moya Mills – Commonwealth of Australia

-Evelyn Tadros – Australia
+Evelyn Tadros – Commonwealth of Australia

-Jessie Taylor – Australia
+Jessie Taylor – Commonwealth of Australia

-Paul Toumazos – Australia
+Paul Toumazos – Commonwealth of Australia

-George Veis – Greece
+George Veis – Hellenic Republic

-Nic Vrodos – Australia
+Nic Vrodos – Commonwealth of Australia

-Brian Walters AM QC – Australia
+Brian Walters AM QC – Commonwealth of Australia

-Sally Webster – Australia
+Sally Webster – Commonwealth of Australia

-Stephanie Woollard – Australia
+Stephanie Woollard – Commonwealth of Australia

-Arnold Zable – Australia
+Arnold Zable – Commonwealth of Australia

-Mary Lou Jelbart – Australia
+Mary Lou Jelbart – Commonwealth of Australia

 Moderators